bartlomiejwolk/ActionTrigger/README.md

 ## Features

-* Different kinds of events that can trigger action:
+* Events that can trigger action:
     * OnTriggerEnter
 	* OnTriggerExit
-* Multiple actions:
+* Actions to perform:
     * UnityEvent
 	* Message
 	* Enable